starknet-edu/starknetbook/src/ch03-01-01-transactions-lifecycle.md

 Starknet, a Layer-2 (L2) solution on Ethereum, has a two-step transaction finality process.
 The first step is when the transaction gets accepted on Layer-2 (Starknet), and the second step is when the transaction gets accepted on Layer-1 (Ethereum).

 Accepted on L2: When a transaction is processed by the Sequencer and included in a block on Starknet, it reaches L2 finality.
 However, this finality relies on the L2 consensus and comes with a slight risk of collusion among Sequencers leading to transaction reversal.
 Accepted on L1: The absolute finality comes when the block containing the transaction gets a proof generated, the proof is validated by the Verifier contract on Ethereum, and the state is updated on Ethereum.
-At this point, the transaction is as secure as the Ethereum's PoW consensus can provide, meaning it becomes computationally infeasible to alter or reverse.
+At this point, the transaction is as secure as the Ethereum's PoS consensus can provide, meaning it becomes computationally infeasible to alter or reverse.

 ### Comparison